JuliaLang/julia/doc/stdlib/argparse.rst

                 required = true
             end)

-    Note that the ``OptionsMod`` module must be imported in order to use this function.
+    Note that the :mod:`OptionsMod` module must be imported in order to use this function.

 .. _argparse-argument-table-entries: